 Wednesday is the day for starting a new, this time Polish, adventure in the city of Gdansk.
 The first day in Gdansk included four interesting and inspiring interviews, a visit to the Solidarity centre’s library and their archive, where our participants

 After two days in Prague our history “campers” felt the need to move again.
 This time they followed the traces of social movements and people’s uprisings to the north and ended in the city of Gdansk.
 How they spent and

 Pokémon GO is so yesterday, be the trend-setter and try out our History To Go!You do not necessarily need a smartphone or the Pokémon GO app to see your street in a different light.

-Three decades after the nuclear desaster in Chernobyl, the accident at the nuclear power plant is not just a mere historical fact, instead its radioactive residues still affect people in Belarus and Ukraine today.
+More than three decades after the nuclear desaster in Chernobyl, the accident at the nuclear power plant is not just a mere historical fact, instead its radioactive residues still affect people in Belarus and Ukraine today.
 Still, Chernobyl should not

-Name: Tamara Čakić Age: 22 Hometown: Maribor Country: Slovenia EUSTORY experiences: Berlin 2009, Minsk 2010, Internet seminar – Chernobyl 2010/11, Berlin 2011, Madrid 2011.
-Actual occupation/studies: 4th year of International Relations As most of the Eustory alumni, Tamara loves traveling and
+Name: Tamara Age: 22 Hometown: Maribor Country: Slovenia EUSTORY experiences: Berlin 2009, Minsk 2010, Internet seminar – Chernobyl 2010/11, Berlin 2011, Madrid 2011.
+Actual occupation/studies: 4th year of International Relations As most of the EUSTORY alumni, Tamara loves traveling and